bag-man/savedLinks/README.md

 This project was made out of frustration for not being able to manage my saved links on reddit very easily.
 I wanted to be able to create a list of all of the videos that I had enjoyed, but this was not possible as there was no way to search by domain.

 The script saved.py, allows you to search by multiple critera, title, domain, and sub-reddit to look for a saved post, or posts.
-The webpage.py script will generate an HTML file that contains all your saved posts and then allows you to filter them by sub-reddit.
+The webpage.py script will add all of your saved links to an HTML template, then update the file every 10 minutes to include any new additions.
+The end HTML file allows you to filter by subreddit as well!

 You can see mine at http://owen.cymru/saved.html.

 Usage for saved.py: